-The beautiful ecolodge of Napo Wildlife Center
+A Quick History of the Napo Wildlife Center Ecolodge

-This community lodge has been operating for 25 years.
+The Napo Wildlife Center Ecolodge has been operating for 25 years.
 With the dedication to an ecolodge, the community has completely stopped hunting within their land and they have seen an incredible regrowth and rehabilitation of the ecosystem within their land.
 For example, today there are otters swimming in their waters, something that had disappeared before their environmental efforts.

 With the profits that they acquired from their first lodge, the Kichwa Añangu community built their second lodge within their own community.
 The Napo Cultural Center is an ecolodge that focuses on the rainforest nature while connected with the Añangu indigenous community.
 To get to this lodge, you just have to take the two hour motorized canoe to the lodge.
 It is also more approachable in price than the Napo Wildlife Center.